World of Warcraft benchmarks

 - World of Warcraft on macOS Apple devices

-- World of Warcraft performace on macOS Big Sur and Apple M1
+- World of Warcraft performance on macOS Big Sur and Apple M1

 Old clients